9588/MyWorldIdea/README.md

 # MyWorldIdea
-My first repository used to do some tests
+My first repository used to do something. so